-- The LDP includes text highlighting the presence of Granllyn SAC in Guilsfield and that any development proposals within 2.5 km, even where supported by general policies, of the proposal must demonstrate there to be no adverse effect on integrity of the Granllyn SAC. - The relevant allocation text includes reference to the Granllyn SAC that surveys will need to be undertaken which may lead to density being affected and other measures to avoid disturbance implemented.
+- The LDP includes text highlighting the presence of Granllyn SAC in Guilsfield and that any development proposals within 2.5 km, even where supported by general policies, of the proposal must demonstrate there to be no adverse effect on integrity of the Granllyn SAC. - The relevant allocation text includes reference to the Granllyn SAC.
+Surveys will need to be undertaken which may lead to housing density being affected and other measures required to avoid fragmentation disturbance.